sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-location.md

 **How Location highlighting works**

+In the Sensible Instruct editor, you can click the output of a query field to view its source text in the document.

+TODO: IMAGE:

 For an overview of how Sensible finds the source text in the document on which the LLM based its response to the prompt, see the following steps:

-- Sensible searches for a fuzzy match in the document to the response from the LLM .
+- Sensible searches for a fuzzy match in the document to the text that the LLM returned.
+For example, if the LLM returns `Apr 7th`, Sensible matches `April 7` in the document.
 Sensible implements fuzzy matching using [Levenshtien distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-For example, if the LLM returns `Apr 7th`, Sensible matches `April 7` in the document.
-(TODO confirm if true?)

-- Sensible take the top 3 matches from the fuzzy match and then searches in both direction of these lines to see if the answer spans multiple lines.
+- Sensible selects the three lines in the document that contain the best fuzzy matches.
+For each line, Sensible concatenates the preceding and succeeding lines, in case the match spans multiple lines.
-- Sensible then takes  the 3 complete multi-line candidate answers to the `answer` and return the best matching one.
+- Sensible searches for a fuzzy match in the concatenated lines for the text that the LLM returned.
+Sensible returns the best match.
-- Sensible shows the best match in the PDF document in the Sensible Instruct editor or in the SenseML editor.
+- Sensible highlights the best match in the PDF document in the Sensible Instruct editor or in the SenseML editor.

 **Troulbeshooting location highlighting**